paurosales/labeled-nascent-rnaseq-snakemake-pipeline/README.md

 ## Important notes

-- This pipeline only works with _paired-end_ Illumnia sequencing reads <!-- and trimming depending on the specified `Sequencer` in a color-chemistry aware mode. -->
+- This pipeline only works with _paired-end_ Illumnia sequencing reads.

 - The default configurations for this workflow are suitable to run snakemake on the `Helmholtz-Munich HPC` and using `conda` to deal with software dependencies.
 If one wishes to run the pipeline on a different computing platform, the profiles need to be adapted accordingly.